facebookresearch/libri-light/data_preparation/README.md

 ### 1. Get and prepare the unlabelled data

 **Download.** The unlabelled data is spit into 3 subsets of increasing lengths (small, medium, large).
-These splits are done to enable doing experiments on smaller amounts of data (also, downloading the large dataset can take about one day).
+These splits are done to enable doing experiments on smaller amounts of data (also, downloading the large dataset can take several days!).

 -  [small.tar  (577 hours, 35 GB)](https://dl.fbaipublicfiles.com/librilight/data/small.tar)
 -  [medium.tar (5193 hours, 321 GB)](https://dl.fbaipublicfiles.com/librilight/data/medium.tar)